iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Evaluation

-\textbf{Metrics.} Our primary evaluation metric for end-to-end performance is the \textit{VQA energy} $E_s$, which reflects the final converged energy level of the VQA.
-As proposed in~\cite{mcclean2016theory}, lower energy values indicate better performance.
-To quantify improvement, we compute the ratio of the baseline’s energy gap to the ideal (noiseless) value over the corresponding gap achieved by \frameworkname.
-A higher ratio reflects a greater performance gain.
-Additional metrics such as LER and circuit depth are introduced in specific experiments to assess efficiency in ablation studies.
+\textbf{Metrics.} We adopt two primary metrics for end-to-end performance evaluation: (1) \textit{VQA energy} $E_s$, which denotes the final converged energy produced by the VQA circuit.
+As proposed in~\cite{mcclean2016theory}, lower energy values correspond to better performance.
+To quantify improvement, we compute the ratio of the energy gap between the baseline and the ideal (noiseless) energy to that achieved by \frameworkname.
+A higher ratio indicates greater performance gain.
+(2) \textit{Program fidelity} $f$, defined as the probability that a benchmark completes without any logical error.
+Higher fidelity implies better reliability and correctness.
+To quantify the improvement of \frameworkname~over baseline A, we define the fidelity improvement ratio as $ \gamma = \frac{1 - f_{\text{A}}}{1 - f_{\frameworkname}}. $ A larger value of $\gamma$ indicates that \frameworkname~achieves a greater reduction of infidelity.

-\textbf{Noise Model.} We simulate realistic TIQC behavior using gate-level error rates derived from experimental benchmarks~\cite{moses2023race, pino2021demonstration, harty2014high}.
-1Q gates exhibit high fidelity with error rate of $1 \times 10^{-6}$.
-In contrast, 2Q gates are significantly noisier, with average randomized benchmarking (RB) error rates around $1 \times 10^{-3}$.
-We also incorporate context-dependent effects such as crosstalk during measurement and reset operations, with error rates of the order $1 \times 10^{-6}$.